 Still is a question in my mind.

-Wall Street Journal today calls for a grand jury now to investigate the FBI spygate scandal.
+Wall Street Journal today calls for a grand jury now to investigate the FBI Spygate scandal.

-Leading columnist for the journal, now calling Bill McGurn, smart guy.
+Leading columnist for the journal now calling Bill McGurn, smart guy.

-Uh to convene a criminal grand jury to investigate the FBI's role in abusing the government's surveillance powers to rig the 2016 election.
+I know him, known him for many years, to convene a criminal grand jury to investigate the FBI's role in abusing the government's surveillance powers to rig the 2016 election.

-This is not what 99.9% of the media has been telling you, we, the people, for the last two and a half years.
+Hello, this is not what 99.9% of the media has been telling you, we, the people, for the last two and a half years.

 They have been hysterically and breathlessly reporting one anonymous source after another and have been proven wrong every time.